 Memrise Spanish Review

 You can take two official Spanish courses—Mexican and Castilian Spanish.
 Both immerse you in a series of reviews designed to teach you new expressions.

 The Mexican Spanish course consists of seven models.
 Each module deals with a particular topic.
 For example, the introductory lesson teaches you to introduce yourself and use some colloquial expressions.
 It takes seven modules to learn Castilian Spanish, too.

 But the great thing is that both versions teach you vocabulary and pronunciation.
 You can also access the Learn with Locals mode to practice communication with native speakers in either dialect.

 Memrise Korean Review

 It takes approximately 54 hours to learn more than 1,600 words and phrases in Korean.
 Thanks to 3,200 audio and video clips featuring native speakers, you can master this language in no time.
-But before you proceed to more complex lessons, you need to master the alphabet.
+But before you proceed to more complex lessons, you must master the alphabet.

 Ease of Use

-Some Memrise reviews that we found online while doing research prefer the browser-based version to apps.
+Some Memrise reviews we found online while researching prefer the browser-based version to apps.
 Apparently, it’s easier for some people to log in to their Memrise accounts in the browser on a PC or laptop.